massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo admin repo-sync-releases - Synchronize repository releases with tags

 USAGE:
-   forgejo admin repo-sync-releases command [command options]
+   forgejo admin repo-sync-releases [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command